DIY Jewelry Displays for Craft Shows

 Here is a great example with an excellent tutorial from Rachel Leonard’s Right Brain Visual Journal.
 (Great website too)

 So, there you have it – some great ideas for displays that are easy on the eyes and your wallet!
+What DIY jewelry display ideas have you come up with?
+Feel free to share in the comments below.

 Need more visual inspiration?
 Be sure to follow my Pinterest board Craft Fair Display Ideas